ordercloud-api/ordercloud-javascript-sdk/docs/Orders.md

 <a name="ListEligibleApprovers"></a>
 # **ListEligibleApprovers**
-> ListUser ListEligibleApprovers(buyerID, orderID, opts)
+> ListUser ListEligibleApprovers(direction, orderID, opts)